starmlerp/varfile/README.md

 ```c++
 Entry* load(FILE* target);
 ```
 Returns a list of data from filestream `target`.
-For each entry, class element `Entry::word` is a null-terminated `char` array, class element `Entry::value` is a `char` array, with each array entry a literal string found at the position of the cursor.
+For each object, class element `avf::Entry::name` is a null-terminated `char` array, representing the identifier the entry was found with. the enum `avf::Entry:type` determines the type of the value the object holds: if it is `avf::Entry::VALUE`, then `avf::Entry::value` holds a `double` value, if it is `avf::Entry::STRING`, then `avf::Entry::string` holds a `char*` array, if it is `avf::Entry::OBJECT`, then object represents a nested object, if it is `avf::Entry::ERROR`, then the returned pointer should point to a singular object, with `avf::Entry::string` containing the error message

 library assumes stream is in read mode.